unixorn/awesome-zsh-plugins/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/zsh-users/antigen)
  ![GitHub Repo stars](https://img.shields.io/github/stars/zsh-users/antigen)

 **Antigen** is a small set of functions that help you easily manage your shell (ZSH) plugins, called bundles.
 The concept is pretty much the same as bundles in a typical vim+pathogen setup.
-Antigen is to ZSH, what Vundle is to vim.
+Antigen is to ZSH, what Vundle is to `vim`.
 Antigen can load oh-my-zsh themes and plugins and will automatically clone them for you.

 ### [awesome-lazy-zsh](https://github.com/AmJaradat01/awesome-lazy-zsh)
 ![GitHub last commit](https://img.shields.io/github/last-commit/AmJaradat01/awesome-lazy-zsh)
  ![GitHub Repo stars](https://img.shields.io/github/stars/AmJaradat01/awesome-lazy-zsh)

-Awesome-Lazy-Zsh is a simplified and customizable Zsh setup tool for managing plugins and themes.
+**Awesome-Lazy-ZSH** is a simplified and customizable ZSH setup tool for managing plugins and themes.
 It streamlines your terminal environment with an easy-to-use CLI interface, allowing you to manage .zshrc configurations effectively.
 Features

 - Plugin Management: Install and manage plugins easily.